Elsiewangui/phase-3-project/README.md

 Workflow:

- -Prompts the user for car details (make, model, year, price)
+ -prompts the user for car details (make, model, year, price)

- -Retrieves a new session and creates a Car instance with the provided details
+ -retrieves a new session and creates a Car instance with the provided details

- -Adds the new car to the session, commits the transaction, and closes the session
+ -adds the new car to the session, commits the transaction, and closes the session

- -Displays a confirmation message upon success.
+ -displays a confirmation message upon success.

 **update_car_info()**